bsc-mem/Mess-simulator/Standalone/README.md

 2. Simulate memory behavior for a specific configuration (e.g., DDR4 at a given CPU frequency).
 3. Output key metrics, such as latency and bandwidth, for various pause values.

-The example program runs read operations over multiple iterations and uses the BwLatMemCtrl class to model memory system behavior.
+The example program runs read operations over multiple iterations and uses the MessMemCtrl class to model memory system behavior.
 Users can modify this file to experiment with different workloads, configurations, or technologies.

 #### Running the Simulator